Intro: Google AIY VoiceHAT for Raspberry Pi Kit (MagPi 57 Version 2017)

 Fold the box, attach the VoiceHAT board on your Raspberry, assemble the push-to-ask/activate big button, fix speaker wires, attach cables to button and Mic stereo board, put in box.
 Get and flash prepared OS with SDK image to a SD card, boot and setup the software following the instructions in the magazine or from Google project site.
 And it simply works!

 There were a few quirks that can mess up the otherwise supercool AIY experience.
-The obvious is the Googles choice of naming it "AIY".
-I mean, "A I Why?" doesn't really sound cool talking about.

 Here follows some extra Assembly tips.